Understanding and Taming Tail Spend

 In the end, tail spend is an important part of a company’s make-up, and leaving it unmanaged welcomes unnecessary risk and leaves cost savings on the table.
 With all of the technology and data available to procurement professionals, it’s time to acknowledge the value to be found in this category.

 Take the cat (or tiger or lion!) by the tail.

-Schedule a consultation with Una today to learn how to unlock cost savings and other benefits hiding in your tail spend.
+Schedule a consultation with Una today to learn how to unlock cost savings and tap into the value hiding within this area of spend.